microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/beta/docs/Update-MgBetaDeviceManagementReusableSetting.md

 ```

 ### -DisplayName
-Display name of the item
+Name of the setting.
+For example: Allow Toast.

 ```yaml
 Type: System.String